MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaInvitation.md

       \[CertificateUserIds \<String\[\]\>\]: The collection of unique identifiers that can be associated with a user and can be used to bind the Microsoft Entra user to a certificate for authentication and authorization into non-Azure AD environments.
 The identifiers must be unique in the tenant.
     \[Birthday \<DateTime?\>\]: The birthday of the user.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z Returned only on $select.
     \[BusinessPhones \<String\[\]\>\]: The telephone numbers for the user.
 Only one number can be set for this property.